 Students have access to many forms of technology.
-This is viewed as a privilege.
 Any misuse, tampering, or altering of systems, reprogramming, or theft of technology will not be tolerated.

 Please review the full text of any and all Tech related Board Policies, available online at www.sjisd.wednet.edu, to include: